New Shrimp Species Named After Tolkien’s Bilbo Baggins Due To Its ‘Hobbit’ Features

 — Joelle Renstrom (@couldthishappen) June 8, 2018

-Although the second shrimp species ended up with the less famous-sounding name of, it is particularly notable due to one significant detail: Odontonia plurellicola is the first species to be found living inside a colonial tunicate.
+Although the second shrimp species ended up with the less famous-sounding name, it is particularly notable due to one significant detail: Odontonia plurellicola is the first species to be found living inside a colonial tunicate.

 Most Odontonia species prefer solitary tunicates and have evolved to live in symbiosis with these marine invertebrates, commonly known as “sea squirts.”